KChen-lab/Texomer/README.md

                         and read counts of Altallele in tumor with header seperated by tab.
   -v VARSCAN, --varscan=VARSCAN
-                        the output of Varscan2 based on somatic calling -r RNA, --RNA=RNA     bam file of RNA-seq
-  -i BAI, --bai=BAI     index bam file of RNA-seq. this is optional.
+                        the Varscan2 output file based on somatic calling -r RNA, --RNA=RNA     bam file from the RNA-seq data -i BAI, --bai=BAI     the index file of the RNA-seq bam file. this is optional.
   -e SNVEXPRESS, --snvexpress=SNVEXPRESS
                         The allelic read count of mutation from RNA-seq including 7 columns: chromosome, position, ref, alt,